Pages and Posts in WordPress not only contain content but also information about the pages or posts themselves.

 After configuring the plugin’s settings, you should see new custom fields displayed in the Bulk/Quick Edit screen …

 For more details, go here}:

 Congratulations!
-Now you know how to use the Quick Edit feature of WordPress to quickly edit your posts and pages.
+Now you know how to use the Quick Edit function of WordPress to edit information about WordPress pages and posts.

 "Learning WordPress has been a huge stumbling block for me.
 I've been looking for something that covers absolutely everything but doesn't cost an arm and a leg.
 Thank you so much ... you have just provided me with what I have been looking for!
 Truly appreciated!" - Tanya